 Community Interest Companies (known as C.I.C.’s) are one of the fastest growing community oriented enterprise movements in the country.
-Each month over 100 new CICs register to take on the legal form, and as of Jan 2012 there were over 6000 CICs on the Regulators register.
+Roughly 1 in every 200 new companies last year was a CIC, and as of Mar 2014 there are almost 9000 CICs on the Regulators register.

 CICs can vary from small ‘kitchen table’ type organisations, to multimillion pound turnover organisations employing thousands of people.
 They can be set up as both Company Limited by Guarantee and Company Limited by Shares, and are often described as Mutuals or Social Enterprise.